 What is CCLAS?

 Our first acknowledgement goes to the families who volunteered to participate in this study.
 The project would not have been possible without their (continuing) generosity, patience and understanding.
-They put up with the inconvenience of filming in order to contribute to the support of their language, a fact we always bear in mind as we proceed with our work.
-Thus, we extend our biggest thanks to the children of CCLAS and to their families.
-We also thank the various Cree community organizations that have supported CCLAS over the years.
-Special thanks to the Cree School board for their hospitailty in Chisasibi.
+We extend our biggest thanks to the children and their families.
+Special thanks also go to the Cree School Board for their support over the years since we began, and for their hospitailty while we are in Chisasibi.
 For primary funding, CCLAS gratefully acknowledges the Social Sciences and Humanities Council for Canada (SSHRC):

 - 2004-08: SSHRC Standard Research Grant 410-2004-1836

 - 2008-12: SSHRC Standard Research Grant 410-2008-0378